THE MUSLIM gOD ALLAH

 The name/TITLE Allah is probably a contraction of the Arabic “al-Ilah,” meaning literally, “the God.”
 The TITLE’s origin can be traced to the earliest Semitic writings in which the word for God was “il,” “El,” or “Eloah,” the latter two used in the Hebrew Old Testament Bible.
 Allah is the standard Arabic word for “God” and was used by Arabic-speaking Christians and Jews before the rise of Arabic-Muslims.

 Allah is believed to be derived from the Syriac “Alana,” which was pre-Islamic.
 It is important to remember that “Allah” is a TITLE, meaning “God,” or “The God.,” and does not refer to a name or the Name of God.
+However, more archeological and historic evidence has emerged suggesting that the name Allah is derived from the Semitic root, “ilah,” meaning, “a God,” or “Deity.”
+When combined with the definite article “al,” meaning “the,” it forms “al-ilah,” meaning, “The God.”
+It appears across Arcadian, Aramaic, and even Hebrew.
+It was later contracted to “Allah.”
+The claim of originality in the Muslim world is false.

-Archaeological excavations have led to the discovery of ancient pre-Islamic inscriptions and tombs made by Arab Christians in the ruins of a Church at “Umm el-Jimal” in Northern Jordan, which initially, according to Enno Littmann (1949), contained references to Allah as the proper name of God.
-Thus, Christians were the first to change the TITLE of Allah to a proper name, which, if so, would be incorrect.
+Archaeological excavations have led to the discovery of ancient pre-Islamic inscriptions and tombs made by Arab “Christians” in the ruins of a Church at “Umm el-Jimal” in Northern Jordan, which initially, according to Enno Littmann (1949), contained references to Allah as the proper Name of God.
+Thus, Christians were the first to change the TITLE of Allah to a proper Name, which, if so, would be incorrect.
 For Archaeologists to assume it to be a name instead of the TITLE is inconsistent with now known history.

 In the pre-Islamic “Zabad inscription,” God is referred to by the term “alif-lam-alif-lam-ha.”
 This indicates that “Al-'ilah” means “The God,” without “alif” for “a.”
+Linguistic and epigraphic evidence confirms that Allah was not a proper name in pre-Islamic Arabia, but a generic designation for a “high god.”
+Notice, not even the one and only god.

 Regional variants of the word Allah occur in both pagan and Christian pre-Islamic inscriptions.
 According to Marshall Hodgson, it seems that in the pre-Islamic Arabia, some Arab Christians undertook pilgrimages to the “Kaaba,” a pagan temple at that time, honoring Allah there as “The God Creator.”
 In an inscription of Christian martyrion dated to 512 A.D., references to “al-ilah” appear in both Arabic and Aramaic.
 The inscription opens with the phrase “By the Help of al-ilah.”
-Note the improper none capitalization of the -- what was considered to be -- TITLE.
+Note the improper none capitalization of the -- what was considered to be a TITLE.

 According to Gerhard Bowering, in his work, “God and his Attributes,” “Encyclopedia of the Qur'an,” edition, by Jane Dammen McAuliffe, Muhammad’s father’s name was “ ‘Abd-Allah,” meaning “The slave of Allah.”
 Again, “Allah” being and referring to a TITLE.